🇺🇲

 Next, use api.estimateRouterData to estimate how much funds will be spent (funds) and how many balances will be obtained (balances) from this transaction.
 It will also identify any approvals that the user needs to execute (approvals) before the transaction.

-In the current implementation of Permit2, users have two options for authorizing Agent to spend their assets: permit and approve.
+In the current implementation of Permit2, users have two options for authorizing to spend their assets: permit and approve.
 These methods provide distinct approaches to token authorization, allowing users to choose the one that best suits their needs.
 If not specified, permit is the default behavior.

 type Permit2Type = 'permit' | 'approve';